Researchers

 Rynarzewski et al. 2019

-Original paper
+Original work

 EpiProtect

-Research EpiProtect, Epichatechin, Prof. Dr. habil.
+Research EpiProtect, Epichatechin, Prof. Dr habil.
 Sabine Ellinger

 Results published